Madhavrao I

-Madhavrao I (15 February 1745 – 18 November 1772), also known as Madhavrao Ballal Bhat, was the ninth Peshwa of the Maratha Empire, serving from 1761 until his death in 1772.
-He was the second son of Balaji Baji Rao and the grandson of Bajirao I. Madhavrao assumed the office of Peshwa at the age of sixteen, following the Marathas defeat in the Third Battle of Panipat (1761).
-His reign is widely credited with restoring the power, stability, and prestige of the Maratha Empire, a period often referred to as the “Maratha resurrection.”
+Madhavrao I (15 February 1745 – 18 November 1772), also known as Madhavrao Ballal Bhat (Marathi: माधवराव पेशवे), was the ninth Peshwa of the Maratha Empire, ruling from 1761 until his death in 1772.
+He was the second son of Balaji Baji Rao and the grandson of Bajirao I. Madhavrao assumed the office of Peshwa at the age of sixteen following the Marathas' defeat in the Third Battle of Panipat in 1761.
+His reign included a period of political and administrative recovery known as the "Maratha Resurrection", during which the empire reasserted authority over territories lost following the Third Battle of Panipat.

-Madhavrao reorganized the administration, reduced corruption, and revitalized the empire’s finances.
-Under his leadership, the Marathas reasserted their authority over large parts of western and southern Indian subcontinent, notably the Carnatic region, Mysore, and Hyderabad.
-His disciplined governance and able military campaigns restored public confidence in the Peshwa government.
+Madhavrao restructured the administration, reduced corruption, and revived the empire's finances.
+Under his leadership, the Marathas reasserted their authority over several regions of the western and southern Indian subcontinent, notably the Carnatic region, Mysore, and Hyderabad through administrative reforms and military campaigns.

-Despite constant internal challenges, particularly conflicts with his paternal uncle Raghunathrao, Madhavrao maintained unity within the Maratha Confederacy through skillful diplomacy and statesmanship.
-He also encouraged trade, improved revenue collection, and implemented reforms to promote agricultural stability.
+Madhavrao worked to maintain unity within the Maratha Confederacy through diplomacy and political negotiation.
+He promoted trade, sought to improve revenue collection, and introduced measures aimed at supporting agricultural stability during his time as prime minister.

-Contemporary chroniclers and later historians have praised Madhavrao’s wisdom, restraint, and administrative vision.
-R. C. Majumdar regarded him as “the foremost among the Peshwas,” noting that his brief reign marked the zenith of Maratha political recovery and moral strength.

 Early life and ascendancy to Peshwa

 Madhavrao I was the second son of Peshwa Balaji Bajirao, also known as Nanasaheb, and his wife Gopikabai.
-He was born at Savnur on 15 February 1745.
-He was the grandson of Bajirao I and Kashibai, and the younger brother of Vishwasrao and the elder brother of Narayanrao.
+He was born in Savnur on 15 February 1745.
+He was the grandson of Bajirao I and Kashibai, the younger brother of Vishwasrao, and the elder brother of Narayanrao.

-Madhavrao received a traditional education suitable for a young nobleman, which included training in administration, military strategy, and Sanskrit literature.
-His early years were marked by the political turbulence that followed the Third Battle of Panipat in 1761, during which his elder brother Vishwasrao and uncle Sadashivrao Bhau were killed, and his father Balaji Baji Rao died shortly afterward from shock.
+Following the Third Battle of Panipat in 1761, Madhavrao's early years were marked by political turbulence.
+During the battle, his elder brother Vishwasrao and uncle Sadashivrao Bhau were killed.
+His father Balaji Baji Rao died shortly afterward.

-Following his father’s death, Madhavrao—then only sixteen years old—was declared the next Peshwa of the Maratha Confederacy on 21 June 1761.
+Following his father's death, Madhavrao, then sixteen years old, was declared the next Peshwa of the Maratha Confederacy on 21 June 1761.
 His paternal uncle Raghunathrao (also known as Raghoba Dada) initially served as regent and exercised considerable influence in the early years of his rule.

-In 1753, Madhavrao was married to Ramabai, the daughter of Trimbakrao Bapusaheb Patwardhan, a respected Maratha noble from the Pathwardhan family.
-The couple shared a close and affectionate relationship, and Ramabai was known for her piety and loyalty.
-When Madhavrao died in 1772 after a prolonged illness, Ramabai chose to perform sati, immolating herself on his funeral pyre at Theur, a decision that was later remembered as a symbol of her love and devotion.
+In 1753, Madhavrao married Ramabai, the daughter of Trimbakrao Bapusaheb Patwardhan, a Maratha noble from the Pathwardhan family.
+When Madhavrao died in 1772, Ramabai chose to perform sati, immolating herself on his funeral pyre at Theur.